On this page

 Report a concern about child safety to the Commission or to other regulators

-Some organisations may be regulated for the Child Safe Standards by another agency as well as the Commission.
-You can find out more about the Commission’s co-regulators for Child Safe Standards (also known as relevant authorities) on our pages Report a concern or allegation also Enforcing the Standards.
+Some organisations may be regulated for the Standards by another regulator.
+You can find out more about the Commission’s co-regulators for Child Safe Standards on our pages Report a concern or allegation also Regulating the Standards.

 If you are unsure about how to report your concerns, or who to report to, you are welcome to contact the Commission.